dkariyawasam/Project_Indika_Old/Docs/Gym Leader Revamp/Erika.md

 - Trainer Class: Kimono Girl

 Erika is a kimono girl from Johto, she likes to tend to her garden.
-Erika's ace is Roselia and not Victribel anymore since it's more akin to her flowery theme.
+Erika's ace is Roselia akin to her flowery theme.

 challenge 1 - 0/2 evolved: lv 14 sunkern, lv 16 hoppip